- About Us

 If any people were at the scene who witnessed the accident, you’ll definitely want to get statements from these individuals.
 However, it’s important to not discuss the accident with anyone; when asking for statements, it’s important to stick to the facts.

 You’ll also want to take photos of your injuries, as well as the accident scene and any damage caused to the vehicle or other objects.

-You will also want to hire a Houston pedestrian injury lawyer to help hold the insurance company involved in your case accountable.
+You will also want to hire a Montrose pedestrian injury lawyer to help hold the insurance company involved in your case accountable.
 Insurance companies have the tendency to lowball settlement offers for injured victims.
 We can fight to ensure you get the most compensation possible for your injuries.